-Kim has lectured and published extensively on topics ranging from international tax planning for U.S. businesses to the special tax issues facing foreign persons, pension plans and other exempt investors who invest in U.S. private equity partnerships and in U.S. real estate.
+Kim lectured and published extensively on topics ranging from international tax planning for U.S. businesses to the special tax issues facing foreign persons, pension plans and other exempt investors who invest in U.S. private equity partnerships and in U.S. real estate.

-Kim is consistently recognized as a leading Tax lawyer by Chambers USA, Chambers Global, Legal 500 US, Best Lawyers in America and The Best of the Best USA.
-Kim is ranked Band 1 in Chambers USA where clients note that she is “very smart, very knowledgeable…an expert on the cutting edge of international tax thinking.”
-She was awarded the Leonard Silverstein Lifetime Achievement Award by Bloomberg Tax and Accounting in 2020.
-Kim is recognized by Expert Guides’ 2020 “Women in Business Law” as an expert in Tax, was recognized as the 2019 “Lawyer of the Year” by Best Lawyers in America for the area of Tax Law in New York City and named among the 2019 Top 30 “Best of the Best” attorneys for Tax by Legal Media Group.
-She is also listed in the International Tax “Hall of Fame” by Legal 500 US, where clients note she “is brilliant and consistently provides quite reasonable and outstanding advice.”
-Kim has been recognized for Tax by Super Lawyers 2006 – 2019 and was named among 2015 “Top Women” for Tax in New York by Super Lawyers.
+Kim was consistently recognized as a leading Tax lawyer by Chambers USA, Chambers Global, Legal 500 US, International Tax Review’s World Tax, Best Lawyers in America and The Best of the Best USA.
+Kim was ranked Band 1 in Chambers USA, where clients noted that she was “very smart, very knowledgeable…an expert on the cutting edge of international tax thinking.”
+She was also listed in the International Tax “Hall of Fame” by Legal 500 US, where clients noted she “is brilliant and consistently provides quite reasonable and outstanding advice.”
+Kim was awarded the Leonard Silverstein Lifetime Achievement Award by Bloomberg Tax and Accounting in 2020.
+She was also recognized as an expert in Tax by Expert Guides’ “Women in Business Law” and as a “Highly Regarded” lawyer and a “Tax Leading Advisor” in New York by International Tax Review’s World Tax.
+Kim was recognized as the 2019 “Lawyer of the Year” by Best Lawyers in America for the area of Tax Law in New York City and named among the 2019 Top 30 “Best of the Best” attorneys for Tax by Legal Media Group.
+She has been recognized for Tax by Super Lawyers 2006 – 2019 and was named among 2015 “Top Women” for Tax in New York by Super Lawyers.
 In addition, Kim was named “Lawyer of the Year” for Tax at Who’s Who Legal Awards 2020, a “Global Elite Thought Leader” for North America in Who’s Who Legal’s Corporate Tax 2020 – Advisory, a “Most Highly Regarded” lawyer by Who’s Who Legal: The International Who’s Who of Corporate Tax 2012 and was named “Best in Tax” at Euromoney Legal Media Group’s Women in Business Law Awards in 2020 and 2013.